earthstrike/wordpress/wp-content/themes/earthstrike/README.md

 ### How-to (read this)

-The src directory architecture looks like this:
+The src directory structure looks like this:

 ```
 src